Tuesday, April 10, 2018

 "Aspen: A lusty sprawling canvas of raw, real life...
 Aspen: A needle-sharp sense of where and what the action is Now...
 Aspen: A story as jet-propelled as the men and women it describes...
 Aspen: the wild place... where pleasure is the first resort."

 As time went on Feck continued to perfect the art of montage.
 He had plenty of opportunities to do so as Leone was forever assigning him espionage thrillers.
-For Irving Wallace's The Pigeon Project (Bantam, 1980), Feck highlighted the pastel colors of Venice, and one very handsome public relations man.
+For Irving Wallace's The Pigeon Project (Bantam, 1980), Feck highlighted the pastel colors of Venice, Italy, and one very handsome public relations man.
 To set the stage for Craig Thomas's Snow Falcon (Bantam, 1981), Feck placed a pair of international flags behind a ushanka donned, binocular strapped agent, modeled by actor Steve Holland.

 The Pigeon Project: "The secret.
 Every man and woman has dreamed about it.
 Now it's within reach... and they'll do anything to possess it.
 The screen goddess.
 The contessa.
 The wily priest.
 The American public relations man looking for a cause.
 And his lover who may die for it.
 They are all caught between life's wildest dream... and death."